NDU-CSC413/lectures-md/concurrency.md

 ```
 You can try the above code [here](https://godbolt.org/z/oTaYxn).

-Internally, the thread constructor passes arguments to the callable object as an rvalue.
-Therefore if the callable object expects the argument to be a reference then use std::ref.
+Internally, the thread constructor passes arguments to the callable object as an __rvalue__.
+ Therefore if the callable object expects the argument to be a reference then use ```std::ref```.

 The code below will not compile
 ```cpp